Can I automatically test several agents (v1/v2c/v3) by doing some simple setting on the GUI?

 Q Can I automatically test several agents (v1/v2c/v3) by doing some simple setting on the GUI?

-Note when the generated script is run (using Tcl source command) from a Tcl shell, you may need to edit it and change "absolute" path reference to "appropriate" SilverCreek installation.
+Note when the generated script is run (using Tcl source command) from a Tcl shell, you may need to edit it and change the "absolute" path reference to "appropriate" SilverCreek installation.

 Q Can I automatically test several agents (v1/v2c/v3) in command line interface (CLI) by writing a simple script?